 The experience begins in Introduction to Engineering Science with an introduction to basic engineering design.
 As engineering majors progress through the major, they gain engineering design experience at increasing levels of complexity within many of the engineering core and technical elective courses.
 Open-ended problems are assigned and students must complete design projects in many of their courses.
 Advanced elective courses afford students the opportunity to complete more substantial design projects in their areas of interest.

 To assist students in choosing courses with appropriate design content, each course is assigned a number of design credits.
 Our engineering programs require sixteen or more engineering design credits to be completed by the time of graduation.
-Each student is required to maintain a design folder on file with the Department of Electrical and Computer Engineering.
+Each student is required to maintain a design folder on file with the Division of Engineering Programs.
 By the time of graduation, the folder must contain at least 5 increasingly complex design projects, for which two projects must be from an elective and/or senior level courses.
-(This is a strict graduation requirement.)
+This is a strict graduation requirement.

 In the senior year, the design experience culminates in a major design project completed in the courses Senior Design I and II.
 Under the guidance of the engineering faculty, students draw on the technical knowledge and skills that they have developed throughout the undergraduate experience in order to select and complete a substantial design project.
 The project grade is based on a formal report, an oral presentation (attended by engineering faculty, students, and constituents), and the project’s overall performance.
 Senior design projects may be chosen from any of the areas of specialization in which the Division of Engineering Programs offers technical elective courses.